yasithdev/pdf-links-service/docs/index.rst

 2) Content Drift (where the content following the link are changed over time, possibly to a point where it loses all similarity with the originally linked content)

+The fraction of articles containing references to web resources is growing steadily over time.
+Out of five Science, Technology, and Medicine (STM) articles suffer from reference rot, meaning it is impossible to revisit the web context that surrounds them some time after their publication `[source] <https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0115253>`_.

 .. toctree::
    :maxdepth: 1